sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 And pick the label that produced the higher value.

 Terms like p(yes) and p(sunny|no) are just parameters that we can estimate from a corpus, like the training corpus above.
 We'll start by doing maximum likelihood estimation, which means that the values assigned to the parameters are those which maximize the probability of the training corpus.
 We'll return to what this means precisely later in the course; for now, it just means that you do exactly what you'd think: count the number of times (frequency) each possibility happened and divide it by the number of times it could have happened.
+(Note that in class we wrote *C(x)* to mean *count* instead of *freq(x)*, but these are the same).
 Here are some examples:

 `\[
     p(\text{yes})